vipulnaik/diet-exercise-health/events/2026/2026-activity-tracker.md

 In the late morning / early afternoon, I made an administrative trip.
 On the way back, I stopped at Walgreens for priority toiletries purchases.

+## 2026-03-23

+On Monday 2026-03-23, in the afternoon, I made an administrative trip.
+On the way back, I stopped at the Walgreens at 2801 Adeline St with the intention of purchasing toiletries, but upon seeing the long checkout line I changed my mind and went home without purchasing anything.